 - Auto Accidents

-- An auto accident may refer to an accident involving a car, truck, 18-wheeler, motorcycle, or even bicycle.
+- An auto accident may refer to an accident involving a car, truck, 18-wheeler, motorcycle, or bicycle.
+It can even include boating accidents in Bossier City and the surrounding areas.
 Auto accidents are the most common cause of a wrongful death lawsuit.

 - Product Liability

 - Death that results from a product, whether it be a faulty design or manufacturing error, can be a basis for one of these lawsuits.
 There may be a long list of guilty parties in product liability cases, including designers, manufacturers, distributors, and sellers.
 All of these parties are legally responsible for minimizing the risk of potential harm of the product in which they are selling to the public.
 Failure to do so can lead to a consumer’s death and bring about a wrongful death lawsuit.

 - Land and property owners are required to make a reasonable effort in maintaining the safety of their environment for visitors.
 If someone dies on another person or entitys’ premises and the court finds there were dangerous conditions that could and should have been prevented, there is a strong case provided for a wrongful death lawsuit.

 - Employers have a responsibility to keep their work environment safe for all employees.
 A work-related death that occurs as a result of company negligence (i.e. fires or explosions, faulty equipment, improper training, unsafe environment, etc.) offers the basis for a wrongful death lawsuit.